-Released in September 2017, this is the most stylish and powerful iPhone yet, rocking a sleek design and hexa-core processors.
+Released in September 2017, this was the most stylish and powerful iPhone yet, rocking a sleek design and hexa-core processors.
 And even though the iPhone XS has now stolen its thunder, the iPhone X still has a gorgeous edge-to-edge AMOLED display with a 1125 x 2436 pixel resolution, fantastic cameras, and Face ID.
 You won’t want this phone to leave your hands - an unlimited data deal might well be necessary.

 Alternatively, splash out a little more to get the iPhone 8 Plus if you’d rather have something phablet-sized.
 This one has a larger 5.5-inch, Full HD display, and a better camera with dual lenses.

 It may be a year older than the iPhone 8, but the 7 is still an excellent phone.
 It’s got the same HD screen as the 8 for a start, along with a 12MP camera, up to 256GB memory, and a premium-looking aluminium or glossy black body.

 Again, you can spring for the iPhone 7 Plus with a 5.5-inch screen for something a little extra.

 The iPhone 6 is an even older generation, but it’s only a slight step down from the 7.
 The design and display are almost identical, and you still get things like a fingerprint sensor so you can use Apple Pay.
 And because it’s older, it’s quite a bit cheaper - meaning you can get an unlimited data deal for a wonderfully low price.
 Oh, and it has a headphone jack.
 Hooray!